sandersaares/video-latency-toolkit/Readme.md

 The interpreter can process:

 * A screen capture (for capturing a video player window).
+* A stream of decoded video frames in NV12 format (stdin NV12 -> stdout JSON).

 The processed video samples can include other content besides the time signal - the interpreter knows how to find the embedded signal from among other content.
 Just ensure that the entire signal generator window is visible in the output.